|Your cart is currently empty|

 If you email me and ask if what I wrote here is true, I will simply refer you back to everything I wrote here…..I will not tell you something more or different than what I have put in writing here on the site.
 What is written here is based on decades of my experience with my own rifles and with selling hundreds of thousands of rounds of this ammo to the shooting public…… Thank you for carefully reading this information.

 Good shooting and God bless.

 Ps As an aside, because I love the utility of the 38-55 when loaded to full power, I’ll include the following; I own one of each of the Winchester 38-55 commemorative rifles…..Winchester made three different commemoratives.
-(Chief Crazy Horse, Legendary Frontiersmen and the Oliver Winchester) These are very functional and highly accurate rifles.
+(Chief Crazy Horse, Legendary Frontiersmen, and the Oliver Winchester) These are very functional and highly accurate rifles.
 I did not care about their collectability, so I installed aperture sights and sling swivel studs and have used them quite a bit.
-With proper loads, these collectable rifles will shoot 1 MOA @ 100 yards, which is super impressive for lever action 1894 design rifles.
-If you run across any of these commemorative Winchesters, do not dismiss them as useless collectables.
-They are pretty prevalent on the open market, because folks do not know just how useable a rifle they are.
+With proper loads, these collectible rifles will shoot 1 MOA @ 100 yards, which is super impressive for lever action 1894 design rifles.
+If you run across any of these commemorative Winchesters, do not dismiss them as useless collectibles.
+They are pretty prevalent on the open market because folks do not know just how usable a rifle they are.
 Part of the great utility of the 38-55 is that with our full power loads, they are capable of taking any North American game including grizzly or large AK Yukon bull moose, but they generate only about 50% of the felt recoil (this is a guess based on how the recoil feels to me) of our full power 45-70 loads……just sayin.

 Item 11C - Exterior Ballistics Charts for several Muzzle Velocities